Go Back Up

 Employee turnover decreases productivity

-Losing employees also leads to decreased productivity simply because you have fewer team members to get work done.
+Losing employees can decrease productivity simply because you have fewer team members to get work done.
 As the remaining employees get overwhelmed with more work to help make up the difference, their stress levels rise, making them far less likely to perform at their best.

 Overworking your remaining employees can also lead to further turnover.